 Google Chrome is known for being a speedy web browser.
 One of the significant advantages of Chrome is to log in using your Google account and synchronise all bookmarks, history and other data across your devices.

 Being a Google app means it is designed to collect your data and send it to Google’s servers so Google can give you targeted advertisements.
-Google often has privacy-related issues and has received many fines from European countries for processing information without the user’s concern.
+Google often has privacy-related issues and has received many fines from European countries for processing sensitive personal information without the user’s concern.
 This is something you should consider when browsing on Chrome.

-Firefox allows private browsing helping the user to surf the internet without recording history or cookies.
+Firefox allows private browsing, helping the user to surf the internet without recording history or cookies.
 It offers fast web page downloads and safe browsing that gives added security against phishing attacks and malware.

 This sounds like a winner, but sadly, a lot of websites are not compatible with Firefox and do not display correctly on the browser.
 This makes your surfing limited to a select number of sites.

-All browsers have their weaknesses, and just because the browser is often targeted with malware, doesn’t mean you shouldn’t use it.
+All internet browsers have their weaknesses, and just because the browser is often targeted with malware, doesn’t mean you shouldn’t use it.
 One way to remain safer on the internet is ensuring all the websites you click onto have an HTTPS protocol, rather than HTTP.

 Are you interested in a career creating security solutions for computers users?
 The University of Bolton offers a range of studies focusing on computing.
 To browse these courses, click here.